yhzhang0128/egos-2000/USAGES.md

 an [ESP32 Pmod](https://digilent.com/reference/pmod/pmodesp32/start),
 a [microSD Pmod](https://digilent.com/reference/pmod/pmodmicrosd/start?redirect=1), a [microSD reader](https://www.amazon.com/dp/B07G5JV2B5?psc=1&ref=ppx_yo2_dt_b_product_details), and a microSD card

-The option of Tang Nano 20K is cheaper, but it does not support multicore, Ethernet, or Wi-Fi.
-It supports microSD and HDMI though.
+The Tang Nano 20K option is cheaper, but it does not support multicore, Ethernet, or Wi-Fi.
+It supports microSD and HDMI, though.

-## Step1: Setup the compiler and compile egos-2000
+## Step1: Set up the compiler and compile egos-2000

-Setup your working directory and name it as `$EGOS`.
+Set up your working directory and name it `$EGOS`.

 ```shell
 export EGOS=/home/yunhao/egos